My Year in Review - 2020 Edition

 There were several posts that did extremely well from a traffic perspective, but oddly enough my random post about Windows NT 3.51 on Hyper-V has had consistent traffic for some reason.
 I wrote that post after starting a project which I have shelved for the time being, but I guess there are some people who find it useful.

 Out of curiosity I looked at the numbers for all pages viewed in 2020 and how that would have worked for potential advertisements.
-Even though the numbers were good I didn’t feel as though the money potential was good enough to warrant putting advertisements.
+Even though the numbers were good I didn’t feel as though the money potential was good enough to warrant putting advertisements on the site, which I am not a fan of.

 Professional and Personal Life